-- Resident: a CSUSB student who has a housing license agreement with the Department of Housing and Residential Education and who is assigned to a specific room/apartment within Coyote Village, Arrowhead Village, or University Village. - Host: A resident who is entertaining guests. - Guest: Any person (relatives, students, significant others, etc.) who is not currently assigned to the room, apartment, and/or building in which they are present. - Overnight Guest: A guest who is in a room/apartment, other than their own between the hours of 12am (midnight) and 8:00am with the intent to sleep in the room/apartment.
-(All guidelines for guests apply to overnight guests) - a.
+- Resident: a CSUSB student who has a housing license agreement with the Department of Housing and Residential Education and who is assigned to a specific room/apartment within Coyote Village, Arrowhead Village, or University Village. - Host: A resident who is entertaining guests. - Guest: Any person (relatives, students, significant others, etc.) who is not currently assigned to the room, apartment, and/or building in which they are present. - Overnight Guest: A guest who is in a room/apartment, other than their own between the hours of 12am (midnight) and 8:00am.
+(All guidelines for guests apply to overnight guests)

+- a.
 Guests at any time are permitted only with the consent of the roommate(s)/apartment-mate(s).
 The right of a resident to occupy their room/apartment without the presence of a guest will take precedence over the right of a roommate/apartment-mate to host guests. - b.
 Host responsibilities: - i.
 Hosts must accompany their guests at all times.
 Guests may not be left unattended in the host's unit or within the community. - ii.
 Hosts are responsible for informing guests of Department of Housing and Residential Education policies. - Lending of any assigned keys or Coyote ID card to guests is prohibited.
 Misuse or loss of university keys or card by guests is the responsibility of the host. - iv.
 Hosts are responsible and accountable for the conduct of their guests while in Housing property, immediately adjacent areas (including parking lots), University property, or at Residential Education/University sponsored events. - c.
 Guests must abide by all Housing and Residential Education Policies; any guest(s) failing to do so may be asked to leave Department of Housing and Residential Education buildings immediately. - d.
-Overnight guests are to be temporary and infrequent. - i.
-Overnight guests can stay no longer than 3 consecutive days and 2 nights in any given month.
-Overnight guests must not exceed 10 day/night visits per semester.

-- ii.
-All overnight guest(s) must be registered by their host PRIOR to the guest's arrival.
-To register an Overnight Guest, the host resident must complete the electronic Housing Overnight Guest Registration form: https://forms.gle/cGur45RzWVu2NfiU6 - e.
+Overnight guests are to be temporary and infrequent. - Overnight guests can stay no longer than 3 consecutive days and 2 nights in any given month.
+Overnight guests must not exceed 10 day/night visits per semester. - All overnight guest(s) must be registered by their host PRIOR to the guest's arrival.
+To register an Overnight Guest, the host resident must complete the electronic Housing Overnight Guest Registration form: https://forms.gle/SP2kdDpGZGJuN1326 - e.
 Cohabitation exists when a person who is not assigned to a particular residence hall or apartment uses that room or apartment as if they were living there.
 Cohabitation is not permitted.
 Examples of this include, but are not limited to: - i.
 Accessing the room or apartment while the assigned occupants are not present or utilizing a key to enter a room or apartment to which one is not assigned. - ii.
 Keeping clothing and other personal belongings in the room or apartment. - iii.
 Sleeping overnight in the room/apartment on a regular basis. - f.
-Children 12 years of age or younger are not permitted in the residence halls or university apartments for more than a 24-hour period.
-Residents assume all liability and responsibility for guests under 18 years of age.
-For safety and liability reasons, baby-sitting is prohibited within the facilities and immediate area. - g.
+Guests 17 years of age or younger are not permitted to stay overnight in the residence halls or university apartments.
+For safety and liability reasons, baby-sitting is prohibited within the facilities and immediate area at any time. - g.
 The Department of Housing and Residential Education reserves the right to direct guests to leave at any time.